jordanesmith/car_valuation/README.md

 After my investigations and initial experiementation with

-1. improving the pre-existing model
+1. improving the pre-existing Random Forest model
-2. experimenting with new model architectures.
+2. experimenting with new model architectures

-Error (MSE) reduced by 91%.
+I reduced Error (MSE) by 91%.

-R<sup>2</sup> score significantly increased to 90%.
+I increased the R<sup>2</sup> score significantly to 90%.